Yzhonghua/cppTips/README.md

 - const object can't call the second one.

 - non-const onject can call the second one but only if the first one is not available, or if you explicitly call a const member function through a const reference or pointer to the object.
 It will prefer the second one because it allows modifications to the object.

+# Inheritance summary
+- If you want to enforce derived classes to implement a method, use pure virtual (=0)
+- If you want to make it optional for derived classes to override a method, use virtual.
+- Avoid overriding non-virtual methods.